Renstrio24p/Standalone-React-Vite/README.md

     4. npm run terminate

-    - to terminate port 9500 for your localhost, this command will terminate recent activity and you accidentally closed your terminal without closing "npm start" on your project.
+    - to terminate port 9500 for your localhost, this command will terminate recent activity and you accidentally closed your terminal and you forgot to terminate "npm start" when pressing "ctrl + c".

     There you have it.
 I hope this helps to run your project in the future.